brentvollebregt/quick-script/README.md

 ## RunQuickScript.vbs
 This just makes it easier to run the project without a shell.
 Run RunQuickScript.vbs and the GUI will appear without the annoying shell.
-## Note
-Currently nothing is attached to the settings button, this may be removed later.